siadat/netmatch/README.md

   Also, each request could ask for a different number of matching requests, by setting the `count` param.
 - Go channels provide no filtering of the messages for receiving goroutines.
   Syncnet filters what requests match your request using labels and selectors.
-- Netsync is a service that can be used to handle requests coming from processes running on different servers.
+- Netmatch is a service that can be used to handle requests coming from processes running on different servers.
-  Netsync also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.
+  Netmatch also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.

 ## Background